ptvty/partial-csv-reader/README.md

     // Get a row around the 50th percentile of the file csvRow = await csvReader.getRowAtPercent(50);

-Now you have the first row, you can navigate forward or backward from here to get other rows:
+Now that you have the first row, you can navigate forward or backward from here to get other rows:

     // Get next row
     csvRow = await csvRow.nextRow();